AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

 <a id="node-combine3"> </a>
 <a id="node-combine4"> </a>

 * **`combine2`**, **`combine3`**, **`combine4`**: combine the channels from two, three or four streams into the same total number of channels of a single output stream of a specified compatible type; please see the table below for a list of all supported combinations of input and output types.
-For color output types, no colorspace conversion will take place; the channels are simply copied as-is.
+For colorN output types, no colorspace conversion will take place; the channels are simply copied as-is.
     * `in1` (float/color3/vector2/vector3): the input value or nodename which will be sent to the N channels of the output; default is 0.0 in all channels
     * `in2` (float/vector2): the input value or nodename which will be sent to the next N channels of the output; default is 0.0 in all channels
     * `in3` (float): for **`combine3`** or **`combine4`**, the input value or nodename which will be sent to the next channel of the output after `in2`; default is 0.0